RosterElf Logo

 6.2.
 Lessons from cars and kitchens

-Both show how organised shift planning lowers error rates and idle labour, a prime objective in precision aerospace.
+Both examples show how organised shift planning lowers error rates and idle labour—key objectives in precision aerospace.

 7. Rules, records, and Aussie realities